 What are the compliance requirements for tax returns in Greece?

-Greek residents file tax returns with their local tax office (in the area of the taxpayer’s residence or principal place of business or location of permanent establishment).
-Tax returns may be delivered by hand or by registered mail in order to ensure prompt submission (proof is obtained).
-Alternatively, the taxpayer may submit the tax return via the internet by using a unique username and password.
+Greek residents file tax return with their local tax office (in the area of the taxpayer’s residence or principal place of business or location of permanent establishment).
+Tax returns are submitted via the internet by using a unique username and password.

 Under Greek tax law, employers are under the obligation to withhold Greek payroll tax from the remuneration paid to the employees in Greece, on a monthly basis (in Greece salary is payable 14 times per year).
-The tax withheld is determined on the basis of a table setting forth personal tax withholding rates which may be further reduced depending on the number and status of dependents.
+The tax withheld is determined on the basis of a table setting forth personal tax withholding rates.

-Non-Greek residents should appoint a tax representative and file tax returns with the Non-Greek Resident Tax Office (provided that their tax representative’s tax office is located in Athens).
+Non-Greek tax residents should appoint a tax representative and file tax returns with the Non-Greek Resident Tax Office (provided that their tax representative’s tax office is in Athens).

 back to top